-Kangana Ranaut gets security cover from MP Police after Congress leaders threaten her
+MP: Kangana Ranaut gets security cover after Congress leaders threaten to stop film shooting

-The Congress leaders had threatened to not let the actor shoot for her film in Betul district if she did not apologise for her tweets on the farmers’ protest.
+Congress leaders had threatened to not let the actor shoot for her film in Betul district if she did not apologise for her tweets on the farmers’ protest.

-The Madhya Pradesh Police have provided a thick security cover to actor Kangana Ranaut after she received threats from state Congress leaders to stop her from shooting her film Dhaakad in Sarni area of Betul district if she did not apologise for her tweets on the farmers’ protest, PTI reported on Friday.
+The Madhya Pradesh Police provided thick security cover to actor Kangana Ranaut after state Congress leaders threatened to stop her from shooting her film Dhaakad in Sarni area of Betul district if she did not apologise for her tweets on the farmers’ protest, PTI reported on Friday.

-“Security has been tightened for the actress after Madhya Padesh Home Minister Narottam Mishra directed Betul Superintendent of Police Simala Prasad to do so,” said Sarni City Superintendent of Police Abhay Ram Choudhary.
+“Security has been tightened for the actress after Madhya Pradesh Home Minister Narottam Mishra directed Betul Superintendent of Police Simala Prasad to do so,” said Sarni City Superintendent of Police Abhay Ram Choudhary.
 On Thursday, Mishra had said that the state government will ensure that “behen-beti” (sister-daughter) Kangana Ranaut faces no problem while shooting.

-Police personnel, equipped with batons and firearms, were deployed around a coal handling plant near a power project, where the shooting is going on, Choudhary said.
+Police personnel equipped with batons and firearms were deployed around a coal handling plant near a power project, where the shooting is going on, Choudhary said.
 “Police will man gate numbers two and four of the CHL [coal handling plant], from where actors usually enter the shooting venue,” he added.

 Choudhary also said that an inspector has been assigned to oversee Ranaut’s safety at a resort, located around 45 kms from Sarni town, where she is staying for the duration of the shoot.
 “We will ensure that she does not face any disturbance during the shoot,” he said, adding the shooting for the film will end on February 17.